NeuroCognica/AURA-1/README.md

 Where to go next
 - See `aura1.md` for the architecture report and `STATUS_REPORT.md` for operational run instructions and sensor wiring.

+CI guarantees
+- **CI coverage:** The repository enforces integration tests for the replay semantics and persistence on pushes to `main` via GitHub Actions.
+- **Windows persistence checks:** The CI matrix includes Windows persistence runs; failures should be investigated via the workflow logs and reproduced locally.

+If you modify persistence or replay code, add tests and ensure the `ws_replay_integration` test remains green in CI.

 ```
 - RocksDB + MMR scaffold (feature `persistence`):